kk-src/azure-postgresql-mcp/README.md

 You are now all set to start interacting with your data using natural language queries!

 ## Contributing
-Contributions are welcome!
+The Azure Database for PostgreSQL MCP Server is currently in Preview.
+As we continue to develop and enhance its features, we welcome all contributions!
 For more details, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License
 This project is licensed under the MIT License.
 For more details, see the [LICENSE](LICENSE.md) file.